sreenathkumar/woo_order_management/README.md

    ```
    pnpm install
    ```
 3. This project requires a `.env` file.
 Copy `.env.example` → .`env` and configure your environment variables.
-See [ENVIRONMENT.md](./ENVIRONMENT.md) for a full list and details about the environment variables.
+See [Environment Variables](./docs/ENVIRONMENT.md) for a full list and details about the environment variables.
 4. Run locally:
    `pnpm dev`
 5. Open http://localhost:3000